salsa-solutions/.github/profile/README.md

 # Salsa solutions
+Secure And Lightweight Staff Administration
+## Who are we?
 At Salsa, we are dedicated to providing products that are designed to be simple, efficient, and secure, without limitations.
 We believe that every business, regardless of its size, should have the ability to manage its work systems without worrying about unnecessary upgrades